-Goldsmiths’ third Modern Slavery statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Goldsmiths’ slavery and human trafficking statement for the financial year ending 31 July 2018.
+Goldsmiths’ fifth Modern Slavery statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Goldsmiths’ slavery and human trafficking statement for the financial year ending 31 July 2021.

-This statement provides an update on actions taken by the College in the past 12 months and priorities for the coming 12 months to demonstrate Goldsmiths’ continuing commitment to the highest level of ethical standards and sound governance arrangements.
+This statement provides and updates on actions taken by the College in the past 12 months and priorities for the coming 12 months to demonstrate Goldsmiths’ continuing commitment to the highest level of ethical standards and sound governance arrangements.

 Goldsmiths Organisational Structure

 The governing body of the College is Council, which is composed of a mixture of independent (lay) members, members of staff of the College, and representatives of the Students' Union.
 The College is a charitable body established by Royal Charter, and as trustees of the charity members of Council must ensure that its funds are applied to the objectives defined in the Charter.

 The Senior Management Team (SMT) are responsible for overseeing the academic and administrative leadership of the University.
 Each member has responsibility for managing different areas from strategic development to academic development.

 Professional Services Departments typically provide assurance on their work to Council via its direct sub-committees concerning relevant fields (the HR Department to Human Resources and Equalities Committee, the Estates Department to Estates & Infrastructure Committee, etc).

 Academic Departments, grouped into one of three Schools, provide assurance via sub-committees of Academic Board, which in turn reports on this business to Council.
 SMT receives and addresses business from all areas of the College as is necessary to the immediate administration of the College.

 Schools: School of Arts and Humanities, School of Culture and Society, School of Professional Studies, Science and Technology